-Property taxes are recorded in the year levied as receivables and deferred revenues.
+Property taxes are recorded in the year levied as receivables and deferred inflows of resources.
 They are recognized as revenues in the succeeding year when services financed by the levy are being provided.

 Intergovernmental aids and grants are recognized as revenues in the period the Park District is entitled the resources and the amounts are available.
-Amounts owed to the Park District which are not available are recorded as receivables and deferred revenues.
-Amounts received prior to the entitlement period are also recorded as deferred revenues.
+Amounts owed to the Park District which are not available are recorded as receivables and unearned revenues.
+Amounts received prior to the entitlement period are also recorded as unearned revenues.